preciofishbone/OmniaFx/docs/cli/README.md

 | Name              | Description                                        |
 | ----------------- | -------------------------------------------------- |
-| --tenantid        | Tenant id of the tenant to be update
 | --level           | The new level of Deployment Security (0: Default; 1: High)                   |